 - Sarees and dress material

-Jaipur is a popular place among wedding-related shopping, there are many options.
+Jaipur is a popular place for wedding-related shopping, and there are many options.
 A few renowned names are Rana’s, Pratap Sons, Vasansi, Rana’s Legacy, and Zari.
 This is not an exhaustive list, there are many more.

 - Jaipur Gazak